dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 ## Create a GitHub Repo

-🚀 go to http://github.com  if you don't have an account, set one up!
+🚀 go to [github.com](http://github.com) if you don't have an account, set one up!
 Use your .edu account and get the [GitHub Student Developer Pack](https://education.github.com/pack)

-🚀 create a new repo for your domain, probably best to name it with your domain name.
+🚀 create a new repo for your domain, name it with *your* domain name.

 ![](img//create_repo.png){: .fancy .small }

-Grab the URL for the repository (either SSH or HTML depending on how you have git setup.
-If SSH gives you trouble just try HTML.)
+Grab the URL for the repository (either SSH or HTTP depending on how you have git setup.
+If SSH gives you trouble just try HTTP.)

 **Note:**  the following are transcripts of MY terminal session while setting up **cs52.me** with my github URL.
 You should replace anything with cs52.me with your repo name and your github URL instead.